-About Helping Hands
+Helping Hands MB

-Helping Hands MB is a Florida Non-Profit in Miami Beach, that evolved out of a community service project conceived in April 2019 by Jonathan Tamen, then Captain of his school’s FIRST Robotics team, the MiamiBeachBots.
-As a member of the City of Miami Beach Youth Commission, Jonathan asked the Mayor and City Commissioners to sponsor the robotics team in his STEAM+ project idea to mentor low-income elementary students in coding and robotics classes in a fun way using educational LEGOs and a big sister/big brother-style bonding.
-The project was a huge success, bringing accolades from the Mayor, school principals, teachers, and parents, and most importantly all students – both big and small.
+Helping Hands evolved out of a community service project conceived by Jonathan, then Captain of his school’s FIRST Robotics team.
+Jonathan pitched his proposal to the Mayor and Commissioners of the City of Miami Beach to sponsor his STEAM+ project idea to mentor low-income elementary students in fun coding and robotics classes.
+The project was a huge success, bringing accolades from city leaders, school principals, teachers, parents, and most importantly all students – both big and small.

 In May 2020, Jonathan and David received a Call for Kindness award from the Riley’s Way Foundation, with a $3,000 grant to launch Helping Hands MB and a chapter of the e-NABLE (Enabling the Future) engineering charity.
 Helping Hands MB is the first e-NABLE Chapter in Miami.